+For example, it might look like the temporal landscape in~\cref{fig.slanted_temp_land}.
 Initially, in the corridor, the number of samples is high and the memory will be fully allocated.
 As new samples are obtained, old ones will be overwritten.
 Assuming a constant velocity and number of samples per unit of time, we have a constant overwriting so that a sample is in memory only over a constant size interval: thus the landscape will be parallel to the time line.
 As the agent enters a part of the environment that has fewer surfaces, the number of samples per unit time decreases, and thus samples will persist in memory over longer and longer periods of time, especially given that the environment becomes sparser as the agent moves left to right.
-Once the agent start sensing the beginning of the right-most corridor, the number of samples starts to quickly increase and thus the persistence of a sample in memory decreases and returns to the maximum amount possible given by the onboard memory, again shown as a landscape that is parallel to the time line.
+Once the agent starts sensing the beginning of the right-most corridor, the number of samples starts to quickly increase, the persistence of a sample in memory decreases and the maximum persistence in the onboard memory is reached (the landscape is parallel to the time line again).